 When buying seedlings to plant in your garden, inspect their roots first to ensure that they are healthy and strong.
 The plant itself should not have rotten stems or leaves display any indication of dead spots.
 This is because some of the diseases can easily spread to other healthy plants in your garden.

 Clean your garden as often as you can and avoid harboring diseases.
 Old trees which are not safe and diseased plants should be carefully destroyed by burning, flooding or any other relevant method.
-Get rid of old plants or trees that you might have and maintain a healthy garden.
+You can get any unwanted tree professionally removed by experts in California.
+By getting rid of old plants or trees that you might have, you can then maintain a healthy garden.

 Crop rotation is a great way to enrich the soil if you have planted the plants or flowers directly on the ground.
 For those that have planted plants in pots, try changing the positions of the pots to improve the overall appearance of your garden.
 Use top soil for topping up flower beds and lawns.